fddata/GitHubSearch/readme.md

 ## GitHub Repository Browser

-A simple front end to search GitHub via the search API.
+A simple front end to browse GitHub repositories via the search API.

 ### How to install: